SharpOddz/BrainCancerDetector_CNN/README.md

 <img width="1389" height="490" alt="image" src="https://github.com/user-attachments/assets/c381f11a-639a-45ad-b466-d3bfcb930df8" />

-#### Version 2 (V2) (Not finished tuning as of 6/01/2026)
+#### Version 2 (V2)
 THere are several speed and performance optimizations made in V2, especially noticeable if using Google Colab to run the model.
 V2 adds additional convolutional layers while keeping spatial resolution larger.
-It also adds spatial dropout to the last 3 convolutional layers.
+It also adds spatial dropout to the last convolutional layers.
+The training/val loss/accuracy history plot was lost and is not shown.
+The model trained for 71 epochs, with the best model restored at epoch 61.

 ## Results